 Sharkey, whose involvement in wrestling was already years behind, found himself at the right place at the right time.
 Wrestling was becoming hot again around 1982, and he wanted to get involved once more.
 Along with Hawk and Animal, he would also have a hand in starting other future standouts in the business such as Rick Rude, Barry Darsow (Smash of Demolition), Scott Norton (who earned a spot in the Sylvester Stallone movie Over The Top and won the New Japan IWGP title in 2001), John Nord (Nord the Barbarian in the AWA and The Berzerker in the WWF).
-He has been instrumental in preparing careers and discovering a who’s who of talent in the wrestling business.
+Throughout the years, Sharkey has been instrumental in preparing careers and discovering a who’s who of talent in the wrestling business.
 The long list includes names like Teijo Khan (Tom Cassett), Ricky Rice, The Warlord, Rick Steiner, Charlie Norris, Lenny Lane, Mike Enos and Wayne Bloom (The Beverly Brothers in WWF), Tom Zenk, Debra Miceli (Madusa in WCW, Alundra Blayze in the WWF), and more recently Jerry Lynn, Shawn Daivari, Austin Aries, and ODB.

 Eddie Sharkey understood the importance of good mentors for a wrestler and said that "they were the reason he was able to make it in the business."
 Names such as Bill Miller, Joe Scarpello, Karl Gotch, and Boris Malenko all just a few legends he gives credit to for guiding him when he was first starting out.